Lower Bounds for Learning Hamiltonians from Time Evolution: Reducing hardness of learning to large Fourier-normalized absolute minima

 for all $t \in [0, 1]$.
-Let $A_t (\tau)$ denote the integrand on the LHS of~\Cref{eq:derivative1}. $A_{t} (\tau)$ is clearly spectrally upper bounded by $C$ for all $t, \tau$, and so the overall integral is also clearly at most $C$, for all $D$.
-Thus, it remains to consider the setting where $D$ is a sufficiently large constant, and to demonstrate that, for any fixed $t \in [0, 1]$, the LHS of~\Cref{eq:derivative1} is at most $O(n/D)$.
+Let $B_t (\tau)$ denote the integrand on the LHS of~\Cref{eq:derivative1}. $B_{t} (\tau)$ is clearly spectrally upper bounded by $C$ for all $t, \tau$, and so the overall integral is also clearly at most $C$, for all $D$.
+Thus, it remains to consider the setting where $D \geq c' C \ell$ for some constant $c'$ sufficiently large.
+In this setting, by the triangle inequality, it suffices to demonstrate that, for any fixed $t \in [0, 1]$, the LHS of~\Cref{eq:derivative1} is at most $O(C \ell/D)$.